-As discussed in Liquidity and Capital Resources, in August 2003, we entered into a Zero Cost Protective Collar arrangement (the "Collar") with a financial institution to reduce the exposure associated with the $1.5\,$ million shares of common stock of NPS we received as part of the merger termination agreement with NPS.
+As discussed in Liquidity and Capital Resources, in August 2003, we entered into a Zero Cost Protective Collar arrangement (the "Collar") with a financial institution to reduce the exposure to the changes in the fair value associated with the 1.5 million shares of common stock of NPS we received as part of the merger termination agreement with NPS.
+The Collar is considered a derivative instrument and as such, we carry the Collar at fair value as an asset or liability on the balance sheet and changes in fair value are recorded as a charge or credit to earnings in the period of change.
+The value of the Collar instrument is subject to market conditions that cause variability associated with its intrinsic and time values.
+The fair value of the Collar at September 30, 2003 was a liability of \$6.3 million.